ericametta/ericametta/README.md

-- 👋 Hi, I’m @ericametta
+- 👋 Hi, I’m Erica
-- 🌱 Hardware Design Engineer
+- 🌱 Software Development and Hardware Design Engineer
-- 📫 How to reach me: ig & twitter: @erica_metta
+- 📫 How to reach me: twitter: @erica_metta

 <!---
 ericametta/ericametta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.